sivareddyit/qubership-envgene/docs/colly/user-stories.md

 1. ConfigMap `sd_versions` from cluster Namespace

-### US-3 As a TM I want to know about the current state of installed SDs on Environment at the moment
+### US-3 As a TM I want to know about the current state of installed SDs on the Environment at the moment

 **Required information:**